raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

   //=> 'fighter(meteor)'
 {% endhighlight %}

 We now have usable dynamic multiple dispatch for generic functions and for methods.
-It's built on [pattern matching](#pattern-matching), so it can be extended to handle other forms of guarding.
+It's built on predicate dispatch, so it plays well with other kinds of predicates for each argument.

-### two caveats
+### caveat

-This type of pattern matching works with semantic types, but methods we build with it are ignorant of their own inheritance chain.
-For example, we could incorporate an `ArmoredFighter` that behaves just like a regular fighter, only when it strikes another fighter it has some special behaviour.
+Consider the following problem:

-It's useful to be able to write something like this:
+We wish to create a specialized entity, an `ArmoredFighter` that behaves just like a regular fighter, only when it strikes another fighter it has some special behaviour.

 {% highlight javascript %}
 var ArmoredFighterPrototype = Object.create(FighterPrototype);